onsi/ginkgo/README.md

 ```

-## I'm new to Go: Tell me more about my testing options
+## I'm new to Go: What are my testing options?

 Of course, I heartily recommend [Ginkgo](https://github.com/onsi/ginkgo) and [Gomega](https://github.com/onsi/gomega).
 Both packages are seeing heavy, daily, production use on a number of projects and boast a mature and comprehensive feature-set.